qgis/QGIS-Documentation/docs/user_manual/map_views/3d_map_view.rst

 * Set a :guilabel:`Background` for the 3D scene, choosing between a :guilabel:`Gradient`
   (defined by a top and bottom color blended across the scene) or a textured :guilabel:`Skybox`.

+  If you choose :guilabel:`Skybox` as your background, the :guilabel:`Distinct faces` skybox type allows you to assign a separate texture image to each of the six sides of the box surrounding the scene (:guilabel:`Left (-X)`, :guilabel:`Right (+X)`, :guilabel:`Front (+Y)`, :guilabel:`Back (-Y)`, :guilabel:`Top (+Z)`, and :guilabel:`Down (-Z)`).

+  The :guilabel:`Convention` setting defines how the textures are mapped to coordinate axes and oriented for compatibility with different 3D engines and rendering frameworks.
+The following table describes the available skybox coordinate conventions.

+  .. list-table:: Available skybox coordinate conventions
+     :widths: 40, 60
+     :header-rows: 1

+     * - Convention
+       - Axis orientation

+     * - Native (Z-Up)
+       - +X Right, +Y Forward, +Z Up

+     * - OpenGL / WebGL (Y-Up)
+       - +X Right, +Y Up, -Z Forward

+     * - Godot (Y-Up)
+       - +X Right, +Y Up, -Z Forward

+     * - Unreal Engine (Z-Up)
+       - +X Forward, +Y Right, +Z Up

+     * - Left-Handed Y-Up (Mirrored)
+       - +X Right, +Y Up, +Z Forward

+  Texture image files of the skybox can be local files, remote URLs, or embedded in the project (:ref:`more details <embedded_file_selector>`).

+  Check |unchecked|:guilabel:`Enable environmental lighting effects` to enable environmental lighting from the skybox textures and apply it to physically based rendered materials.
+  Use the :guilabel:`Strength` slider to control the intensity of the environmental lighting.
+Environmental lighting is only available when a skybox background is used and is not applied to gradient backgrounds.

 Terrain
 -------